 But Molten Gold, created by Merel Franx and presented by Delft Fringe Festival, peels away the layers of the golden orange to reveal and explore the less attractive, less palatable side of this glorious era.
 The wealth of most of western Europe, especially Holland and England, was inexorably linked to slavery.
 Two commodities formed the basis of that wealth – tobacco and sugar.
 So the venue for tonight’s performance, the Sigarenfabriek, an old Delft cigar factory, was a nice touch.

 Moving mostly in unison to Jeske de Blauw’s incessant, hypnotic soundscape, the movements become more frenetic, more obsessive until finally some sort of liberation is achieved.
-The movements toward the end were almost out of control – the dancers could easily have been at a gig by the Sex Pistols or The Clash in the late 1970s.
-The sweat-soaked sextet paused only at the end for group hugs and to lie momentarily snuggled-up on the floor until finally they rise, making a headlong dash into the darkness.
+The movements toward the end were almost out of control – the dancers could easily have been at a gig by the Sex Pistols or the Clash in the late 1970s.
+The sweat-soaked sextet paused only at the end for group hugs and to lie momentarily snuggled-up on the floor until finally they rise, making a headlong dash into the sudden darkness.

 But is it lasting liberation, will they ever be truly free, will the shackles ever be gone?